Which companies offer the cheapest non-owner car insurance in Illinois?

 Non-owner vs. traditional car insurance

-For instance, non-owner car insurance in Illinois won't cover damage to the vehicle you're driving.
-In contrast, traditional car insurance can include collision and comprehensive coverage to help pay for vehicle repairs or replacements.
+For example, non-owner car insurance in Illinois doesn't pay for damages to the car you're driving or any injuries you sustain.
+Owner car insurance can include collision and comprehensive coverage to pay for vehicle damages.

 The table below shows a comparison of average yearly rates for non-owner and standard car insurance.